 The Black Forest is the land of delicious cuisine and fascinating history as well as welcoming people.
 With deep valleys, thick woodlands, flowery meadows, and timber farmhouses, it gives the impression of a kids’ bedtime story.
 During this fantastic journey, you’ll write your own biking story that would match any of the Grimm Brothers’ fairy tales.

-To extend this tour, please use this link: Austrian Tyrol
+To extend the Black Forest self-guided motorcycle tour, please use this link: Austrian Tyrol

 When to go:

 Today, your Black Forest self-guided tour starts.
 You’l ride through rolling vineyards, green woodlands, lush green pastures and peaceful villages.
 Appreciate exquisite gastronomy and world-class wines of the Champagne region.
 All this sounds fantastic.
 However, before you get to do any of that, you will need to get there first.
 The best and the quickest gateway will be to catch an early channel-tunnel crossing (or ferry).

 By around midday, you’ll come off the motorway at Reims and pick up some lovely country roads.
 Both Épernay and Sézanne are convenient places to stop for a break or a short walkabout. Épernay’s majestic Champagne Avenue is considered as the epicentre of Champagne making.
 It is one kilometre long and has a total of one hundred kilometres of wine cellars.
 It’s not a bad place to kick off your holiday.

 Sézanne is another town conveniently located for a pits stop.
 It has a nice cobbled town square with a water feature, Norman church and a café.
 It also has a cash machine which seems to be frequently used by our clients.